iopsmon/covid_19/README.md

 Covid 19 app

-This apps provides a dashboard statistics relaated to the Corona Virus, its just for learning purposes.
+This apps provides  dashboard statistics related to the Corona Virus, its just for learning purposes.

-The data is based from January 2020 to March 2020 - so if you do use this app, ensure you search all time.
+The data is based from January 2020 onwards  - so if you do use this app, ensure you search all time.

 ![](images/covid_19.JPG)